 About Me

 I grew up in Fort Myers, Florida, and later moved to Provo, Utah, to attend Brigham Young University, where I earned both my bachelor’s and master’s degrees in accounting.
-After graduating, I relocated to Dallas, Texas, to work in Deloitte’s Tax Technology Consulting Group.
-In 2021, I moved to Athens, Georgia, to begin my doctoral studies.
+After graduation, I began my career in Dallas, Texas, working in Deloitte’s Tax Technology Consulting Group.
+In 2021, I relocated to Athens, Georgia, to pursue my doctoral studies.

-Outside of research, I enjoy ballet, both water and downhill skiing, trying new foods and drinks, and listening to podcasts.
-I especially love podcasts about consequential historical figures, trailblazers, and company founders.
-I also enjoy picking up new hobbies—next on my list are horseback riding and bread making.
+Beyond my academic work, I enjoy ballet, both water and downhill skiing, exploring new foods and drinks, and perfecting my banana pudding recipe.
+I also love listening to podcasts, particularly those that spotlight consequential historical figures, trailblazers, and company founders.
+I also enjoy experimenting with new hobbies—horseback riding and bread making are next on my list.